{{flagHref}}

 Introduction to the Element

-The chemical properties of Tellurium include the ability to form compounds in several oxidation states.
-It most frequently forms compounds in the +4 and +6 oxidation states, and under certain conditions, it may also be present in the -2 state.
+The chemical properties of tellurium are marked by notable complexity and versatility.
+Tellurium can form compounds in several oxidation states, most commonly +4 and +6, whilst under specific conditions, it may also exhibit a -2 state.

-This range of oxidation states permits the formation of compounds with various elements, thereby allowing applications in catalysis and semiconductor manufacturing.
+This range of oxidation states allows it to combine with a variety of elements, thereby producing compounds with diverse applications in both catalysis and semiconductor technology.

-Tellurium compounds, such as Tellurium dioxide (TeO₂), are specifically used in chemical processes.
-TeO₂ is employed in the production of certain semiconductor components, thereby improving the performance of electronic devices.
-Its reactivity is further influenced by interactions with oxygen, sulphur and halogens.
+Tellurium's compounds, such as tellurium dioxide (TeO₂), are especially valued in chemical processes.
+TeO₂ is used in the production of certain types of semiconductors, contributing to the efficiency of electronic devices.

 Property